 - In connection with a health or safety emergency as determined by the Institute.

 - To parents of financially dependent students.

-A student has the right to inspect and review his or her education record within 45 days of submitting a request to the Institute for such access.
+A student has the right to inspect and review his or her education record within 45 days of submitting a request to the Middlebury Institute of International Studies at Monterey for such access.
 Students wishing to review their educational record should submit to the Records Office a written notice to that effect.
 The Records Office will notify the student of a convenient time for the review.